mem3nto0/PseudoDeC_RMaP/README.md

 1) The first step for running PseudoDeC is to analyze the fasta5 files using Tombo. it is necessary for extracting signal-to-sequence information and resquiggle the data.

 2) run the python file "Create_fulllength_testdata_from_tombo.py".
-Before running the file, there are a few variables to sed at the beginning of the Python script here listed:
+Before running the file, there are a few variables to set at the beginning of the Python script here listed:
-     3)

      2.1) save_path
      2.2) multi_fast5_path
      2.3) .bam file path